Wildhoney/Switzerland/README.md

 ## CLI

-Switzerland provides a simple CLI tool that allows you to quickly create a directory structure for your component.
-Along with `images`, `styles` and `tests` which are fairly self-explanatory, the CLI also sets up a `middleware` directory that exports an array of middleware functions, both standard ones from the Switzerland library itself, and also custom ones which can either be separate files in the `middleware` directory, or listed individually in the `index.js` based on developer choice.
-Likewise the CLI tool also creates a `partials` directory that should be used for exporting sub-trees of your component's DOM, allowing you to easily test each segment individually.
+Switzerland provides a simple CLI tool that allows you to quickly create a file and directory structure for your component.
+There are currently two flavours of hierarchies which you can specify by using the `style` option.

 Install a version of Switzerland globally, and then use the CLI tool to create your component &ndash; in this case the `x-countries` component in the `packages` directory: